culturetogoberlin/ca-monogdb-api/readme.md

 MIT license

-2020, provided by Deutsches Auswandererhaus Bremerhaven, programming by Culture to go GbR.
+© 2020 Deutsches Auswandererhaus Bremerhaven, programming by Culture to go GbR.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal